Model organism: Phylogeny and genetic relatedness

 The primary reason for the use of model organisms in research is the evolutionary principle that all organisms share some degree of relatedness and genetic similarity due to common ancestry.
-The study of taxonomic human relatives, then, can provide a great deal of information about mechanism and disease within the human body that can be useful in medicine.
+The study of taxonomic human relatives, then, can provide a great deal of information about mechanisms and diseases within the human body that can be useful in medicine.

-Various phylogenetic trees for vertebrates have been constructed using comparative proteomics, genetics, genomics as well as the geochemical and fossil record.
+Various phylogenetic trees for vertebrates have been constructed using comparative proteomics, genetics, genomics, as well as the geochemical and fossil record.
 These estimations tell us that humans and chimpanzees last shared a common ancestor about 6 million years ago (mya).
 As our closest relatives, chimpanzees have a lot of potential to tell us about mechanisms of disease (and what genes may be responsible for human intelligence).
 However, chimpanzees are rarely used in research and are protected from highly invasive procedures.
 Rodents are the most common animal models.
 Phylogenetic trees estimate that humans and rodents last shared a common ancestor ~80-100mya.
 Despite this distant split, humans and rodents have far more similarities than they do differences.
 This is due to the relative stability of large portions of the genome, making the use of vertebrate animals particularly productive.

 Genomic data is used to make close comparisons between species and determine relatedness.
 Humans share about 99% of their genome with chimpanzees (98.7% with bonobos) and over 90% with the mouse.
-With so much of the genome conserved across species, it is relatively impressive that the differences between humans and mice can be accounted for in approximately six thousand genes (of ~30,000 total).
+With so much of the genome conserved across species, it is relatively impressive that the differences between humans and mice can be accounted for in a few thousand genes, less than 1% (of ~19,000 total).
 Scientists have been able to take advantage of these similarities in generating experimental and predictive models of human disease.